DominikLindorfer/Tensor-WoW/README.md

 ## Supported Classes as of WoW-Patch 10.1.5

 Currently supported classes are mainly tanks, which I main :).
-The respective TF-Lite models can be found [here](./saved_models).
+The respective TF-Lite model for each class, which reads the screen and returns the name of the shown image (according to the icons in [this directory](/WoWIcons/)), can be found [here](./saved_models).
+The image names are matched to hotkeys as shown below.

 | Class  | Spec | Availability |
 | ------------- | ------------- | ------------- |